- Lyft is only available in the U.S., while Uber is available in many countries worldwide.

 Enter Curb, the app that lets you call a traditional taxi, ahead of time (for a $2 fee) or on demand.
 It’s available in over 50 cities and rapidly expanding.

 Best Ridesharing Apps to Crowdsource Your Commute

-The Low-Down on Uber and Lyft
+The Low-Down on Uber, Lyft and their Alternatives

-The biggest gripe that most city planners have with Uber and Lyft is that the apps threaten to disrupt the local taxi economy––which is precisely what they are trying to do.
+The biggest gripe that most city planners have with Uber and Lyft is that the apps threaten to disrupt the local taxi economy — which is precisely what they are trying to do.
 The result of this is that Uber and Lyft are often much cheaper than a taxi ride, but also don’t pay their drivers as well.
 Both apps allow you to schedule a trip in advance or call a car on-demand, tell you how much your ride will cost before you book it, will enable you to carpool with other riders to reduce your costs, lets you tip your drivers, and even offer food delivery options.
 The most significant differences between these two undisputed champions of the rideshare market are as follows: